btq-ag/Leonne/Documentation/README.md

 We approach network history evolution using a state-sum (path integral) formulation over cobordism classes:

-\[
+$$
   Z(C) = \int_C \exp\{i\,S[C]\}
-\]
+$$

-where \(S[C]\) is a discrete curvature-like action analogous to the Einstein-Hilbert action in general relativity, but defined on our network history manifold.
+where $S[C]$ is a discrete curvature-like action analogous to the Einstein-Hilbert action in general relativity, but defined on our network history manifold.
 This quantum approach assigns probability amplitudes to different possible network evolutions.

-The action \(S[C]\) incorporates:
+The action $S[C]$ incorporates:
 - Topological genus (measuring distrust)
 - Node compliance history
 - Transaction verification efficiency